 Answered By: Nadia Woods Last Updated: Sep 04, 2018 Views: 6340

-ArticleReach is an interlibrary loans service offering staff and students of the University a free automated request for journal articles.
-Books, book chapters, theses and conference papers cannot be requested through ArticleReach - these should be requested as an Inter-Library Loan.
+Note that copies of books, book chapters, theses and conference papers cannot be requested through ArticleReach - these should be requested as an Inter-Library Loan.

 ArticleReach is managed by the Inter-Library Loans team, and you should hear within one or two days whether the article you want can be supplied.
-If it can be supplied (nearly 50% of requests succeed within a couple of working days) you'll get an email to give you a link to retrieve the article which you should print if you wish to keep.
-It will only remain available at the URL you are given for 30 days, so print your article straightaway if you want to keep it.
+If it can be supplied (around 40% of requests are successful) you'll get an email to give you a link to retrieve the article.
+It will only remain available at the URL you are given for 30 days, so it is best to print your article straightaway if you want to keep it.

 If ArticleReach cannot provide a copy of the article, you will receive an email to let you know.
 If this is the case there is the option to submit an Inter-Library Loan request, at a charge.

 My Library Account will keep you up to date with the status of your ArticleReach requests and will also provide the link to any requests waiting for you to pick up.

 You can place requests directly on the ArticleReach website, but you still need to be sure first that the article is not already held in the Library.